Search Articles

 • State law may allow the estate to pay the tax on behalf of the heir.
 This provision can be included in the decedent’s will.

-If you reside or own property in a state that collects this type of tax, discuss ways to preserve more of your wealth for your heirs with a local estate planning attorney.
+If you reside or own property in a state that collects this type of tax, discuss ways to preserve more of your wealth for your heirs with your local estate planning attorney.
 They will be familiar with the relevant tax rules in that state.
-An attorney can also help a beneficiary subject to the inheritance tax understand their obligations and rights.
+Your attorney can also help a beneficiary subject to the inheritance tax understand their obligations and rights.

 Created date: 10/08/2024